Crepdo/CS160_Human-Computer_Interaction/README.md

 - e.
 Payment QR code showing and code scanning

 - f.
-A 'step instructor that can help the elderly operate certain appliance step by step
+A step instructor that can help the elderly operate certain appliance step by step

 ## Concepts